-2021 2020
+2022 2021

-Current ₽8,458,512 ₱12,081,855
+Current ₽ 12,024,821 ₽8,458,512

-Noncurrent 4,112,047 2,117,064
+Noncurrent 3,745,457 4,112,047

-₽12,570,559 ₽14,198,919
+₽15,770,278 ₽12,570,559

-In 2021 and 2020, the Group entered into loan financing agreements with financial institutions whereby the Group assigned its installment contracts receivables on a with recourse basis.
+The Group entered into loan financing agreements with financial institutions whereby the Group assigned its installment contracts receivables on a with recourse basis.
 These receivables are used as collateral to secure the corresponding loans payable obtained.
 The Group still retains the assigned receivables in the trade receivables account and recognizes the proceeds from the loan availment as loans payable.
-As at December 31, 2021, the carrying value of installment contracts receivables and contract assets, and the corresponding loans payable amounted to
+As at December 31, 2022, there were no receivables used to serve as collateral on existing loans payable.
+As at December 31, 2021, the carrying value of installment contracts receivables and contract assets, and the corresponding loans payable amounted to P1,020.0 million and P1,262.5 million, respectively (see Note 16).